-Mr. Freiman is a member of the University of Richmond Law Class of 2015.
-At Richmond, he is a member of the Alternative Dispute Resolution Board, Honor Council, and is a 2L representative for the Student Bar Association.
+Mr. Shaun Freiman is a member of the University of Richmond Law Class of 2015.
+At Richmond, he is a member of the Trial Advocacy, Career Counseling and Negotiation, and Alternative Dispute Resolution competitive boards.
 Following graduation from Michigan State University's James Madison College with a B.A. in International Relations, Mr. Freiman worked in Washington D.C. for six years first for the U.S. Senate and later for the Executive Branch.
-He has an academic interest in criminal, contract, and international law.
-Over the past summer, he split his time between a comparative legal study at Cambridge University, UK, coursework at the University of Richmond, and assisting in updating a treatise on the Uniform Commercial Code.
+He has an academic interest in criminal, contract, and international law and is currently using his third year practice certificate at a placement with the Richmond Commonwealth's Attorney's office.
+Over the past summer, he was a law clerk for the US Senate Committee on the Judiciary we here assisted in the oversight and investigation of the DOJ, DHS, and their component agencies.
+In the previous summer, he studied comparative international law topics at Cambridge University, UK, and assisted in updating a treatise on the Uniform Commercial Code.

 Business & Development Editor

-Ms. Sabrina Rackow is a member of the University of Richmond School of Law’s Class of 2015.
+Mrs. Sabrina Earle is a member of the University of Richmond School of Law’s Class of 2015.
 She is a member of the Student Bar Association and was a competitor in the 2013 Carrico Moot Court Competition.
-Ms. Rackow graduated Magna Cum Laude from George Mason University in 2012 with a B.A. in Philosophy with a concentration in Philosophy and Law.
-After graduating from University of Richmond School of Law, Ms. Rackow hopes to get involved with administrative law while staying on the East Coast of the United States.
+Mrs. Earle graduated Magna Cum Laude from George Mason University in 2012 with a B.A. in Philosophy with a concentration in Philosophy and Law.
+After graduating from University of Richmond School of Law, Mrs. Earle hopes to get involved with administrative law while staying on the East Coast of the United States.
 She joined Global because of her interest in traveling and comparing foreign and domestic legal policies.
 During her life she has traveled to France, Italy, Canada, Mexico, and Israel.
-Prior to attending law school, Ms. Rackow did legal research for The Helein Law Group, PLLC, in McLean, VA.
+Prior to attending law school, Mrs. Earle did legal research for The Helein Law Group, PLLC, in McLean, VA.
 During the summer of 2013 she interned with the Administrative Office of the United States Courts in Washington, D.C.
-During her spare time, Ms. Rackow likes to practice her Italian, which she became proficient in while studying abroad in Rome, Italy, during the summer of 2009.
+During her spare time, Mrs. Earle likes to practice her Italian, which she became proficient in while studying abroad in Rome, Italy, during the summer of 2009.